asgerhallas/combojs/README.md

 combojs
 =======

-A performant combobox for filtering long local list of things
+A combobox for filtering long local list of things